rouyng/airspotbot/README.md

 ### Use cases
 airspotbot is designed to be configurable for multiple use cases.
 The list below provides some examples.
 Please note that due to limitations of the ADS-B Exchange API, airspotbot is designed to only track spots within a 1, 5, 10, 25, 100 or 250 nautical mile radius of the latitude and longitude specified in the configuration file.
 See the configuring section for details on how to configure airspotbot for one of these use cases. airspotbot is designed so that a single bot can be configured to fulfill multiple use cases simultaneously.

+* I want to tweet when an aircraft with a specific civil [registration number](https://en.wikipedia.org/wiki/Aircraft_registration) is active in a certain area
-* I want to tweet when an aircraft with a specific registration number is active in a certain area
+* I want to tweet when a military aircraft with a specific serial number (for example, see [US](https://en.wikipedia.org/wiki/United_States_military_aircraft_serial_numbers) and [UK](https://en.wikipedia.org/wiki/United_Kingdom_military_aircraft_serial_numbers) serial numbers) is active in a certain area
-* I want to tweet when an aircraft with a specific unique ICAO transponder address is active in a certain area
+* I want to tweet when an aircraft with a specific [unique ICAO transponder address](https://en.wikipedia.org/wiki/Aviation_transponder_interrogation_modes#ICAO_24-bit_address) is active in a certain area
 * I want to tweet all military aircraft activity in a certain area
-* I want to tweet when any aircraft with a certain type code is active in my area
+* I want to tweet when any aircraft with a certain [type code](https://en.wikipedia.org/wiki/List_of_aircraft_type_designators) is active in my area
 * I want to tweet when any aircraft with a certain type code is active in my area, but only if they are military

 ## Running